hanpham32/devkit-cli/README.md

 * Quickly scaffold projects
 * Compile contracts
 * Run local networks
-* Simulate tasks.
+* Simulate tasks

 Use DevKit to get from AVS idea to Proof of Concept with a local testing environment that includes task simulation.

 > **Note:** The current DevKit features support local experimentation, development, and testing of AVS using the Hourglass task-based framework.
-We're actively expanding capabilities, so if there's a gap for your scenario, check out our roadmap see what's coming, or let us know what would support you in building AVS.
+We're actively expanding capabilities, so if there's a gap for your scenario, check out our roadmap to see what's coming, or let us know what would support you in building AVS.

 ![EigenLayer DevKit User Flow](assets/devkit-user-flow.png)